 What is Sigiriya or Lions Rock?

-And yes I did climb it!
+nd yes I did climb it!
 Sigiriya Rock is an ancient palace that can only be reached by climbing the almost 200-meter massive rock massive.
-Now seeing ancient palaces isn’t usually by the goal of climbing mountains, but I was definitely game and this was definitely a unique experience, plus I LOVE castles…even if all that is left are palace ruins.
+Now seeing ancient palaces isn’t usually with the goal of climbing mountains, but I was definitely game and this was definitely a unique experience, plus I LOVE castles…even if all that is left are palace ruins.

 Related Reading: 17 Photos That Will Make You Want to Travel To Sri Lanka